Moving on After a Break Up

 Breaking up can be hard for everyone involved and each person will handle it differently.
 You might feel sad, angry, relieved, lonely or experience other strong emotions.
 It’s normal to feel any of these feelings or to feel a mix of emotions.

 Thankfully, there are ways to make a break up easier on all parties involved.
 This page provides a few tips about how to cope after a break up.
-If you need more support, talk to your health care provider or call Planned Parenthood Toronto’s Health Services.
+If you need more support, talk to your health care provider or call Planned Parenthood Toronto’s Health Services [Link].

 Take your time

-Don’t feel like you have to find a new partner right away.
+There’s no rush to find a new partner right away, or ever!
 You may want to focus on yourself or school, friends and family.
 Some people wait a while, others don’t.
 You can decide what is right for you.

 Talk it out

 You may want to find a friend, family member, counselor or anyone else you trust to talk to about how you’re feeling.
 It may take a while before you are able to talk about how you feel, but opening up can be helpful for some people after a break up.
 You can decide what is right for you.
 If you need to talk to someone, contact Teen Health Source for a referral.

 Some people find it helps to write their feelings in a journal or diary.
 That way you can talk about how you feel without worrying that you may be judged by others.
 If privacy is important, remember to keep your journal or diary in a safe place or if it is on your computer, password protect it.

 Find something else to do or a new interest so you are not always thinking about the break up.
 Volunteer for a cause you care about, start a new hobby, explore a new part of the city, find a job or focus on your studies.